ptatasu/moviehive/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### Note
+### Notes

-This project is not yet Responsive Sorry for the trouble
+* This project is not yet Responsive Sorry for the trouble.
+* Some of the video are just Promotional or Related videos and not the Trailer.
+* The trailers and videos are being fetched on [YouTube](https://www.youtube.com/), some videos might not be available because of YouTube's region restriction.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>